-Germany offers free education for local and international students, why not take advantage of this?
-German Universities ranked as the world’s leading higher education institutions.
-To study in a financial and educational European center you don’t need to speak german, there are plenty of English degree programs.
+Germany offers free education for local and international students, so why not take advantage of this?
+German Universities are ranked as the world’s leading higher education institutions.
+To study in a financial and educational European center, you don’t need to speak German; there are plenty of English degree programs.

-Yes, you can study in Germany and never learn german.
-To enroll at university you need to prove your level of English, certificates like TOEFL (min. score 71) and IELTS with a min. score of 6.5 are acceptable.
-However, English bachelor programs are never free, yet master’s can be without tuition fees.
+You can study in Germany without speaking German.
+To enroll at university, you need to prove proficiency in English.
+TOEFL with a minimum score of 71 and IELTS with a score of 6.5 are accepted in Germany.
+However, English bachelor’s programs include high tuition fees, yet master’s often can be free.

-A wide range of German cities is featuring plenty of courses taught in English.
-Nevertheless to find English programs online isn’t easy, since the choice is so big and university websites are difficult to navigate.
-This article will provide you all the necessary information about how to study in Germany without speaking german.
+A wide range of German cities has plenty of universities that teach courses in English.
+Nevertheless, finding English programs online isn’t easy since the choice is vast, and university websites are challenging to navigate.
+This article will provide all the necessary information about studying in Germany without speaking german.

-Germany became one of the most popular study abroad destinations in the world in recent years, for both German and English speakers alike.
+Germany has become one of the most popular destinations to study abroad in recent years for both German and English speakers alike.

-It happens due to the fact that many of the largest universities in the country are shifting degree programs from German to a combination of English and German.
+It happens because many of the largest universities in the country are shifting their degree programs from German to English and a combination of English and German languages.
 Currently, there are 370,000 international students enrolled at German universities.

-Nowadays is possible to complete a full degree in Germany without having to take a single course taught in the German language.
+Nowadays, it’s possible to complete a full degree in Germany without taking a single course taught in the German language.

 However, little knowledge of the German language would broaden your opportunities to interact with local people and non-English speaking students.
 It would also enrich your skills and provide better networking opportunities.

-Keep in mind, if you don’t know German at all, you’d be limited to specific foreign language programs that some universities offer.
-What can be expensive, for example the bachelor at private Jacobs University in Bremen will cost you 20,000 EUR per year.
+Keep in mind that if you don’t know German at all, you’d be limited to specific foreign language programs that some universities offer.
+What can be expensive, for example, the bachelor’s program at private Jacobs University in Bremen will cost you 20,000 EUR per year.

 Germany is quite an international country, with so many global companies, Germans are more than aware of the importance of an understanding of English, especially in the business world.